 However, these courses mainly offered through a corporate human resource department or another organization.
 Why?
 Because in addition to taking an in-depth course, caregivers benefit by having additional support.
 Corporations and organizations that choose to offer or provide access to employees or clients offer another level of support.

 Pamela’s style of teaching and creating course information makes the course information simple and easy to use.
 While some of the ideas or concepts may be complicated or as Pamela says, “medical speak,” she explains the information in the simplest of terms.
 The courses are made simple and easy to use.

 2 Can I Do It?

-Yes, you can do it.
-The only way the courses won’t work for you is if you don’t do the work. if you believe that it is meaningful to care for aging parents, spouses, and loved ones the work will take care of itself.
-You will succeed.
+Yes, caregivers can do it.
+The only way the courses won’t work is if caregivers don’t do the work or truly aren’t interested in learning.
+The courses are a course.
+Work and homework is involved.
+When caregivers believe that it is meaningful to care for aging parents, spouses, and loved ones the work will take care of itself.
+Caregivers will succeed.

 3 Will Pamela Help Me?

 Pamela has been teaching and inspiring caregivers, aging adults, and professionals for years.
 Her commitment to helping others succeed is at the root of her success.
 Pamela will go above and beyond to make sure that participants in her courses receive the help that is needed.